PlumpMath/virtual-dom-hammerjs/README.md

 # virtual-dom-hammerjs

-A simple [virtual-dom widget](https://github.com/Matt-Esch/virtual-dom/blob/master/docs/widget.md) that wraps [hammer.js](http://hammerjs.github.io/) events to the virtual-dom.
+A simple [virtual-dom widget](https://github.com/Matt-Esch/virtual-dom/blob/master/docs/widget.md) that wraps [Hammer.js](http://hammerjs.github.io/) events to the virtual-dom.
-The general idea comes from [react-hammerjs](https://github.com/JedWatson/react-hammerjs).
+The general idea comes from [react-hammerjs](https://github.com/JedWatson/react-hammerjs), but this implementation supports all events and the complete [Hammer.js](http://hammerjs.github.io/) feature set with a declarative api.

 ## Usage